JavaScript is required

 Detective Montalbano (Il Commissario Montalbano)

-This is probably the most recommended italian tv show for learners, and for good reason.
-Inspector Montalbano solves crimes in Sicily, and the show has been running since 1999 with consistent quality.
+This is probably the most recommended Italian TV series for learners, and for good reason.
+Inspector Montalbano solves crimes in Sicily, and this crime series has been running since 1999 with consistent quality.
 The mysteries are engaging enough that you'll actually want to keep watching even when you don't catch every word.

 The Sicilian setting means you'll hear some dialect, especially from side characters, but Montalbano himself speaks clear Italian.
 Each episode is feature-length (around 90 minutes), so you get a complete story without cliffhangers forcing you to binge.